CP1401/Practicals/prac_04/README.md

 ## Loopiness

 Write a loop that continually asks you for any string and then prints it, until you just press Enter (the empty string is "").
-E.g. you type bob, it prints bob, you type hello, it prints hello, you press Enter, it stops.
+E.g., you type bob, it prints bob, you type hello, it prints hello, you press Enter, it stops.
 (This is indefinite iteration - we don't know how many times it will run.)

 ## Turn-on

 Write a program that asks the user to enter either "on" or "off", and error-check this input until they choose one of these.
 Then print either "the light is on" or "the light is off".
-Note: Think about your condition carefully before you run your program to test it.
+Think about your condition carefully before you run your program to test it.

 # Extension